oscarotero/oscarotero.gal/en/index.md

 - Listen to people.
 - Divide a complex problem into several smaller and simpler ones.
-- Communicate with programmers and help them to build the best possible interface.
+- Communicate with developers and help them to build the best possible interface.
 - Combine fonts and colors.
-- I can code my own designs.
+- I can code my designs.

 ## —Successes

-- [I had my own design company](https://web.archive.org/web/20191203021950/http://v1.anavallasuiza.com/) with 4 partners during 8 years.
+- [I had my own design company](https://web.archive.org/web/20191203021950/http://v1.anavallasuiza.com/) with 4 partners for 8 years.
 - I've been president of the [Design Association of Galicia.](http://dag.gal)
 - [I won a Mestre Mateo](https://www.academiagalegadoaudiovisual.gal/es/portfolio-item/vii-premios-mestre-mateo/)
   (Galician Oscar's), and an award at the MIPTV of Cannes without making films